crystal-lang-tools/vscode-crystal-lang/README.md

 }
 ```

+> On Windows the document must use `LF` instead of `CRLF` to allow symbols completion.

 ### Problems

 `crystal-lang.problems` allow setting different error levels.
 By default, the problem finder just check syntax errors.
 The options are: